The Clerk of the Circuit Court is an Elected Constitutional Officer & Independent Custodian of the Court Record

 It may be necessary for an attorney to petition the Court on behalf of heirs or beneficiaries, or other interested parties, to appoint a personal representative to administer the estate.

-A Petition for Summary Administration can be filed by any beneficiary or nominated personal representative in the decedent’s will, or by an attorney representing that petitioner(s).
-If the petitioner chooses to proceed without an attorney, he may research the requirements and find the necessary forms for filing a Summary Administration on our Forms page under the Probate and Mental Health - Estate section.
+A Petition for Summary Administration can be filed by any beneficiary or nominated personal representative in the decedent’s will or by an attorney representing the petitioner(s).
+If the petitioner chooses to proceed without an attorney, forms for filing a Summary Administration are available on our Forms page under the Estate section.
+When the petitioner has completed and filed all necessary paperwork, the judge will sign an Order of Summary Administration establishing how the decedent’s assets will be distributed to creditors and heirs.
+If an order is signed, agencies, such as the Department of Motor Vehicles and banks, will require a certified copy of the order to transfer assets.
+Once an order is issued, the petitioner will be mailed any certified copies they have pre-paid.

-After all the required documents have been filed, the court will review what you have provided and generate an order.
-If everything meets the statutory guidelines, the order will state that the asset(s) now belong to you.
-The prepaid certified copy of the original order will be mailed to you for submission to the asset holder.
-Agencies, such as the Dept. of Motor Vehicles and banks, require a certified copy of this order to release assets.
+After all the required documents have been filed, the court will review what the petitioner provided and issue an order.
+If the statutory guidelines are met, the court will sign the order establishing the distribution of the assets.
+Once an order is issued, the petitioner will be mailed any certified copies they have pre-paid.
+If an order is signed, agencies, such as the Dept. of Motor Vehicles and banks, will require a certified copy of the order to transfer assets.

 At this time, there is no internet access available to the public for viewing imaged documents unless you are a registered user.
 To become a registered user, click here.